havardh/workflow/packages/workflow-cmd/template/Readme.md

 This folder is your personal configuration of workflow.
 In it you can override defaults and contain your own flows.
-This folder has been initialized by the `workflow-cli` tool in the post install hook of running `npm i -g workflow-cli`.
+This folder has been initialized by the `workflow-cmd` tool in the post install hook of running `npm i -g workflow-cmd`.

 The `workflow` command can be used globally to execute workflows defined in the `/flows` folder.
 To executed the example workflow run the following command from